m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-operators/installation.md

 `--reuse-values` will retain the previous `image` value from when it was installed.
 To upgrade, you must override the `image` value to use the new operator image version.

-**NOTE:** When upgrading a 3.x operator to 4.x, note that the default value of `domainNamespaceSelectionStrategy` changed from `List` to `LabelSelector`, so you need to label the namespaces that the operator is supposed to watch, rather than just providing the list of namespaces.
+**NOTE**: When upgrading a 3.x operator to 4.x, note that the default value of `domainNamespaceSelectionStrategy` changed from `List` to `LabelSelector`, so you need to label the namespaces that the operator is supposed to watch, rather than just providing the list of namespaces.
 For detailed information, see [Namespace management]({{<relref "/managing-operators/namespace-management#check-the-namespaces-that-a-running-operator-manages">}}).